AddPinyin Plugin for MarcEdit

 Click Here to Download the Plugin Installer (EXE, packaged in a ZIP file)

-- Compatible with the Windows version of MarcEdit (version 6).
+- Compatible with the Windows version of MarcEdit (versions 6 and up).

 - This plugin does not need to be installed as Administrator.
 It should be installed while logged in as the user that will be using the software.